Sjoerd82/defender-headunit/sources/README.md

 # Source Plugins

-Source plugins are plugins that represent a source.
+Source plugins are plugins that represent an audio (music) source.
-A source plugin is simply a Python class that fulfills a number of pre-defined source-related functions, such as next track.

 ## Concepts